yapweijun1996/AI-CSV-Chart/README.md

 5.  **Generate Cards**: Click the "Generate Cards" button to create the aggregates and charts.
 6.  **Interact with the Data**:
     *   View the aggregates and charts in the "Aggregates" section.
-    *   Explore the raw data in the "Raw Data" table.
+    *   Explore the raw data in the "Raw Data" table, including row-level include/exclude controls that immediately update aggregates.
+    *   Use per-card filters (Min Group Share/Value) and Missing group-key toggles to refine results.
-    *   Save your session using the "Save as New" button.
+    *   Save your session using the "Save as New" button or update an existing session with "Update Report".
-    *   Load previous sessions from the history sidebar.
+    *   Load previous sessions from the history sidebar (with search, rename, bulk delete, and clear-all).
+7. (Optional) **AI Outputs**:
+    *   When an API key is set, each card can include an AI Explanation.
+    *   The page can render a final AI Summary across all aggregates.
+    *   An AI Analysis Chat is available for asking questions grounded in your current charts and data.

 ## Workflow Diagram